daveydee33/contact-keeper/README.md

 - navigation and placeholder pages: Home + About
 - Contact Context
 - `Contacts` and `ContactItem` components with dummy data - but styled in UI with buttons
+- create Contact Form, and addContact reducer/function to add new user on front end only